maxx-808/employee-directory/README.md

 ## Description:

 Homework 19: create a react app that takes an object array of "employees" and create a table to allow the user to look through them. have a way to sort and a way to filter array as well.
 For my app, there is a sort by gender, last name and a filter by work exp in company.
+Deploying a react app to github and getting a deployable link working was hard, I had to edit and change things as well as do a new repo and react-app 3 or 4 times, the instructions given were different then the ones I used to solve this problem

 <a name="steps"></a>